dylanbrandtner/CarND-Path-Planning-Project-P11/README.md

   <img src="./doc/lane_collision.gif" >
 </p>

 In this clip, the red car behind in the middle lane briefly slows down, making it and it's predicted next state outside the danger buffer.
 The ego car decides on a lane change, and then the red car speeds up again, colliding with the ego car.
-Since the ego car's lane choice was made before the red car's speed indicated it would be dangerous, there was no way to forsee the collision.
+Since the ego car's lane choice was made before the red car's speed indicated it would be dangerous, there was no way to foresee the collision while assuming a constant speed.
 Instead, I increased the "danger buffer" from 8m to 10m to make this situation less likely.

 ##### Lane change collision type 2
 <p align="center">
   <img src="./doc/lane_collision_2.gif" >
 </p>

-The car ahead in white slams on its breaks (likely exceeding my maximum allowable deceleration).
+In this clip, the car ahead in white slams on its breaks (likely exceeding my maximum allowable deceleration).
 My cost function now determines the distance to the car ahead is shorter than it would be in the next lane, so it tries to avoid the collision by switching to the next lane.
 A real driver may have slammed on its own brakes, but since this also trips the "incident" trigger for deceleration, I'm not sure my planner could have made a better choice given its follow distance.
 I did, however, notice that the follow distance was closer than I expected, and I discovered a bug in my follow speed calculation that was causing me to match the vehicle speed ahead instead of keeping the required follow distance.
 After this, I still noticed a few similar incidents during close follow scenarios, so I increased my follow buffer to 30m for additional safety.

 ##### Lane change collision type 3
 <p align="center">